 If the central cardiologist issues an alert at the last ECG assessment, e.g. for QTinterval prolongation or change in ECG pattern, the Investigator will record an additional ECG at the EOH visit, i.e. prior to discharge.
-If the alert is maintained at the EOH, the Investigator must record an additional ECG at the 6-month followup visit or schedule an interim visit.
+If the alert is maintained at the EOH, the Investigator must record an additional ECG at the 3-month followup visit.